akostrik/CPP_module_42/01/README.md

 If something should not always exist and can change, use a pointer

 A pointer can be pointing to a non-existing address

+# ex03

+HumanA has one weapon forever => the classe HumanA has `Weapon& weaponREF` attribut HumanB cabn change weapon     => the classe HumanB has `Weapon* weaponPTR` attribut On the both cases we can change the type of the weapon